JayneLawley/Project-1-Healthcare-Insurance-Cost/README.md

 * **Exploratory Data Analysis and Visualisation**: Visualisation techniques (such as boxplots, scatter plots, bar charts, line plots, and violin plots) have been used explore the data.
 Chart types were seleceted based on what best suited the data being compared and the hypotheses being tested.

 ## The rationale to map the business requirements to the Data Visualisations
-* The Rationale to Map the Business Requirements to the Data Visualisations

 The aim of this project was to understand how different factors influence healthcare insurance charges in the United States (this type of information can help with predictive analysis of charges, and can help identify risks).
 Visualisation was the main tool used to explore patterns, compare groups, and test hypotheses.
 Here's how the business questions were mapped to the visual tools used:
 - Are smokers charged more than non-smokers?
 - Visualisations used: Boxplots, scatter plots, histograms, KDE plots and seaborn lineplot.

 I used these charts as they clearly show the distribution and spread of charges for smokers vs non-smokers, making differences easy to spot.
 Scatter plots also reveal how charges escalate with other variables (like age and BMI) depending on smoking status.

-- Does BMI affect medical insurance charges?
+**Does BMI affect medical insurance charges?**
 - Visualisations used: Scatter plots, line (rounded BMI values), and boxplots (with BMI categories).
 I used scatter plots and box plots as BMI is a continuous variable, so scatter plots were helpful for spotting trends.
 Grouping BMI into medical categories made patterns easier to interpret and allowed visual comparisons across standardised health risk groups.

-- Do charges increase with age?
+**Do charges increase with age?**
 - Visualisations used: Line plots (with age groups), scatter plots with trendlines.
 As age is a continuous variable, plotting it with line and scatter plots helped to show the gradual increase in charges with age.
 Adding a trendline made the pattern clearer.

-- Does region influence charges?
+**Does region influence charges?**
 - Visualisations used: Boxplots and violin plots by region.
 I used a boxpolt and fond limited inflrunce that region inflyuenced charges.
 I then used a violin plot to delve deeper.
 The plot tpyes made it easy to compare distributions across the four regions.
 These visuals helped confirm that region had limited influence.

-- Do other demographic factors (like sex and number of children) affect charges?
+**Do other demographic factors (like sex and number of children) affect charges?**
 - Visualisations used: Boxplots with smoker hue
 These visuals were used to test for patterns, but helped show that sex and number of children do not appear to be strong predictors of insurance charges in this dataset.

 ## Analysis techniques used

-* I used visual exploratory analysis (EDA) as my primary method for indentifying relationships and trends within the dataset.
+I used visual exploratory analysis (EDA) as my primary method for indentifying relationships and trends within the dataset.
 The main focus was on understanding how different factors (such as BMI, age and smoking status) relate to healthcare insurance costs.
-* Methods used:
+**Methods used:**
 - Boxplots: to show distributions and spot differences between categories (e.g. smoker vs non-smoker).
 - Scatter plots: for exploring continuous variables like age and BMI in relation to charges.
 - A violin plot: to show shape and spread of distribution (to delve deeper in a region based comparison).